 How is the exchange supervised?

-* The traveling high school is always accompanied by teacher chaperones (number of teacher chaperones depends on group size).
+* The traveling high school is always accompanied by teacher chaperone(s).
 They are responsible for the students while on the exchange.

 * Upon arrival, students will be met by their host family (and often extended family!) and taken to their “home away from home”.

 * Participate in welcome and going away parties.

 * Students will visit places such as Tortuga island, volcanos, beaches, rainforests, coffee plantations, waterfall gardens and the host school.
 Ample time is also given for host family “family days”.

 What does a Costa Rican student do in the host country?

 * Costa Ricans participate in activities that give a good insight into what what your home culture is like, what activities you do for fun, and how school life is.